vishesh1802/Reddit_Vaping/Classification_Prompt.md

   * ACTION: Recent timeframe ("days", "weeks", "just", "recently", "2 months")
   * MAINTENANCE: Extended timeframe ("3+ months", "long time", "since [date]", "half a year")

-- PRECONTEMPLATION vs CONTEMPLATION:
-  * PRECONTEMPLATION: Explicit denial ("don't see problem", "not bad", "no intention", "not thinking about it")
-  * CONTEMPLATION: Any awareness of problem, even if uncertain

 EXAMPLES: